How to Completely Cover the IB Chemistry Syllabus ?

 Last year’s examination papers help in knowing the structure and timing of perceived questions.
 Advanced papers help discover weaknesses through regular practices.

-1. How significant are internal assessments and how can I do well on them?
+1. How crucial are internal assessments and how can I perform good in them?